 - Jonathan Coulton's song Bozo's Lament is about a clown who hates and resents his job but doesn't know what else to do.
 "It sucks to be a clown."

 - In Danganronpa, the Ultimate Baseball Star Leon Kuwata exemplifies beat-for-beat version of this trope, translated into playing sports rather than creating or performing art.
 Leon does enjoy playing baseball at heart, and he loves the attention, female fans, and the free-ride scholarship that baseball has given him.
 He just hates and resents having to do it constantly, until all the joy is gone and only the drudgery of endless pointless practice and games is left.
 The fact that he's a lazy bum at heart and so stupidly talented that he doesn't find much challenge in the game or see why anyone would need to practice at it doesn't help.

 - One potential fate of Tex Murphy in the Pandora Directive involves Tex leaving the P.I. business and becoming a clown.
 Needless to say, his reasons for doing so render him quite jaded.

 - Sven Bianchi in Questionable Content has a remarkable talent for writing country-western songs that are trite, sappy, and incredibly corny... but also incredibly marketable.

-- Also from The Simpsons, Reverend Lovejoy after he got Flanderized.
-That is, after an overly-clingy and needy Flanders got done inadvertently beating the love of his fellow man out of him.
+- Reverend Lovejoy used to be enthusiastic about his job until an overly-clingy and needy Flanders got done inadvertently beating the love of his fellow man out of him.

 - Baby Doll in Batman: The Animated Series starts out this way... and then goes waaaay further.